Looks like your cart is empty. Compare Travel Backpacks

 However, Vagabond actually measures 23.5" x 12" x 8".

-REI's "travel" pack is 1.5" too tall to be a carry on bag, despite REI's own claims to the contrary.
+That means REI's product is 1.5" too tall to be a carry on bag, despite REI's own claims to the contrary.

 The Vagabond is also 2" narrower and 1" shallower than allowed by the airlines.
 Even if you could use it as a carry on, you would be sacrificing valuable packing space.